Level 2 or 3 Hairdressing Apprentice

 They pride themselves in consistently delivering a first class, friendly and personalised service and are committed to developing their staff.
 Continuous education and development of their team allows them to provide cutting-edge and contemporary, yet wearable hair designs to everyone of their clients.

-On completion of the qualification, there will be an opportunity to gain employment as a salon stylist.
+On completion of the level 2 qualification, there will be an opportunity to work towards an advanced level 3 to further enhance your skills.

 The ideal candidate will have excellent communication skills, be able to work well in a team, and to be able to portray a positive friendly attitude to customers at all times.